-The Zygon nurse then brains a UNIT soldier with a very large rock.
+The Zygon brains a UNIT soldier with a large rock.

-In the course of Sarah’s investigations, she stumbles across a secret passage hidden in the Duke’s library.
+Meanwhile, Sarah stumbles across a secret passage in the Duke of Forgill’s library.

-Sue: Sarah has a very visible panty line in this story.
+Sue: Sarah’s panty line is very visible in this story.
 God knows what it must look like on a decent copy.
 Nice jumper, though.
 Not too keen on the coat.

-Sue: I like the design of these Zygons.
-They are quite octopussy.
+Sue: I like the Zygons.
+They’re quite Octopussy.
 Do they come back again?

-Me: There’s a fan film featuring Zygon porn.
-I could hunt a copy down if you like.
+Me: There’s a fan film, which features Zygon porn.
+I could hunt down a copy down, if you like.

 Sue: I’ll pass, thanks.

 Sue: Typical UNIT.
-The Brigadier has been dying to do this all day.
-He never changes, does he?
+The Brigadier’s been dying to do this all day.

-The Zygon ship emerges from the Loch and the onlookers are stunned by a noise even more debilitating than bagpipes.
+When the Zygons’ ship emerges from the Loch, the onlookers are stunned by a noise that’s even more debilitating than the bagpipes.

-Sue: I’ve just noticed that Ian Levene has a very big mouth.
+Sue: I’ve just noticed that Ian Levene (sic) has a very big mouth.

 Sue: What a clunky piece of shit.